-(Alternate title: From Pliny to Palo Alto – Unicorns Through Time)
+(Alternate title: From Pliny to Palo Alto – A History of Unicorns)

 A Brief History of Unicorns in Culture

-Modern zoologists agree that the unicorn as it appears in popular culture does not match the creature of myth and legend.
-In reality, many ancient peoples believed the unicorn to be a very real (albeit very rare) creature.
-Many scholars recorded unicorn sightings throughout ancient history.
+The unicorn as it appears in popular culture does not match the creature of myth and legend.
+Today, we all agree that the unicorn is a fantasy beast (well, most of us agree, anyway).
+But many ancient peoples actually believed that unicorns were very real (albeit very rare).

-An elephant’s feet, a bellowing roar and a the head of a deer?
-We prefer today’s unicorns.
+An elephant’s feet, a bellowing roar, and a the head of a deer?
+I think I prefer today’s unicorns.
 Much friendlier.

-Now, Pliny didn’t exactly fact-check his encyclopedic Natural History.
-Indeed, he supposedly included any and all creatures he heard of.
-Many contemporary scholars believe historical reports of unicorns to be widely-exaggerated sightings of rhinoceroses or goats.
+Now, Pliny didn’t do much fact-checking.
+His Natural History included any and all creatures he received reports of, regardless of their plausibility.
+Today, a popular theory is that historical reports of unicorns grew from widely-exaggerated sightings of rhinoceroses or goats.

-But the history of unicorns doesn’t end with the Romans.
-The unicorn appears numerous times in the bible, often as a reference point for great strength.
+The unicorn also appears numerous times in the bible, often as a reference point for great strength.
 For example, Numbers 24:8 includes the passage, “God brought him forth out of Egypt; he hath as it were the strength of a unicorn.”

-Throughout history, people believed the unicorn’s horn to contain magical medicinal properties.
+What’s more, throughout history people have believed the unicorn’s horn to contain magical medicinal properties.
 Ctesias, a Greek physician in the 5th century BC, believed that drinking from a unicorn horn could neutralize poison and reduce epileptic seizures.
 Others believed that mixing powdered horn in their drinks would guard them against poisons.
-Even Mary Stuart, Queen of Scotts, used a piece of unicorn horn to test her food for poison.
+Even Mary Stuart, Queen of Scots (1542-87) is reported to have brought a piece of unicorn horn back from France to test her food for poison.

 A New Breed: The Startup Unicorn

 So much for the history of unicorns in mythology.
 But what about unicorns in other culture?
 Let’s talk about the history of “unicorn” companies.